mspass-team/mspass/docs/source/user_manual/processing_history_concepts.rst

-The mechanism we use to preserve processing history in MsPASS makes an assumption that the workflow can be broken down into a series of black boxes (algorithms) that input one or more atomic data objects and emit one more (potentially different) *atomic data objects*.
-MsPASS currently defines two object types as atomic:  Seismogram and TimeSeries.
+The mechanism we use to preserve processing history in MsPASS makes an assumption that the workflow can be broken down into a series of black boxes (algorithms) that input one or more atomic data objects and emit one or more (potentially different) *atomic data objects*.
+MsPASS currently defines two object types as atomic:  *Seismogram* and *TimeSeries*.
 By *atomic* we mean they are indivisible.
 This is in contrast to *Ensemble* objects that are collections of atomic objects grouped by an unspecified method.

 With this conceptual model (the concept behind this design), preserving processing history has two components.

-#. *Global history* is the list of *unique definitions* of algorithms used
-   in a workflow.
+1. *Global history* is the list of *unique definitions* of algorithms used in a workflow.
 The *unique* qualifier is necessary because most algorithms have one to thousands of numbers/strings that define a unique behavior.
-To keep he discuss concise in this document we define a *parameter* as data used by an algorithm that is NOT one of the the atomic data to MsPASS.
+To keep the discuss concise in this document we define a *parameter* as data used by an algorithm that is NOT one of the the atomic data to MsPASS.
 A parameter can thus be something as simple as a single integer or real number, or as elaborate as any python object (e.g. a dict or list container).
-We assume the behavior of a particular algorithm can be uniquely defined by unique name assigned to the algorithm and a particular set of parameters used to control it's behavior.
+We assume the behavior of a particular algorithm can be uniquely defined by a unique name assigned to the algorithm and a particular set of parameters used to control it's behavior.
 The simplest example is a function call with the algorithm set to the name of the function and the parameters as a set of simple real and integer inputs.
 More complicated examples may require some more elaborate recipe with hierarchies and/or auxiliary data inputs.
-The conceptual model here puts not restriction on what the parameters are but treat that as an implementation detail.
+The conceptual model here puts no restriction on what the parameters are but treat that as an implementation detail.
 Any algorithm that aims to preserve processing history must define a mechanism to load and store the parameters that define a unique instance of that algorithm.

-#. *Object level history*.
-To fully recreate the processing history of a
-   processed data set one needs to retain the chain of processes that operated on what data to produce the final output.
+2. *Object level history*.
+To fully recreate the processing history of a processed data set one needs to retain the chain of processes that operated on what data to produce the final output.
 In every seismic reflection processing system we are aware of the problem is reduced to what we are calling global